What Is a USP Anyway?!

 A unique selling proposition doesn’t have to be truly unique.
 It just has to be unique to your ideal clients.

 Example: Ian Paget, a.k.a.
 LogoGeek, only designs one thing.
 Logos.
 Ian has clearly picked his niche, but “logo design” alone isn’t a USP.
 It isn’t a unique proposition.
 There are plenty of talented graphic designers who claim to specialize in logo design.

 Why should I hire Ian over any other logo designer?
 Ian is doing quite well already, but he would still benefit from an even stronger USP.
 Which?

-In a podcast, Ian mentioned that “I only work with one logo project at a time”.
-The client Ian is currently working with get his undivided attention.
+In a podcast, Ian mentioned that “I only work with one logo project at a time.”
+The client he is currently working with gets his full attention.
 He never works on several projects simultaneously.
 I have never heard any designer claiming that position before.